A good 2.1 Honours undergraduate degree in Computer Science, or strongly related discipline.

 Months of entry

 The MSc in Advanced Computer Science is a one-year taught programme run by the School of Computer Science.
+It offers students with a strong undergraduate background in Computer Science an opportunity to follow their interests in studying the subject at an advanced, research-led level.
+Students have the flexibility to choose from a wide range of modules in advanced topics including artifical intelligence, human computer interaction, networks and distributed systems, and software engineering.
 The course consists of two semesters with taught components followed by an 11-week project leading to the submission of a 15,000-word dissertation in August.

 - The course is designed to be flexible to allow students the freedom to pursue their own interests within computer science.
 Students are able to easily change to other specialist MSc programmes offered by the School.